 Sudanese TPS beneficiaries are strongly encouraged to apply during the re-registration period from Dec.
 31, 2009 until Mar.
 1, 2010.
 It is important to apply as soon as the re-registration period opens to allow sufficient time for USCIS to complete all routine security checks and further application processing.
 Applications from Sudanese TPS beneficiaries will not be accepted prior to the opening of the re-registration period.

 Further details on the extension of TPS for Sudan, including the application requirements and procedures, are available at www.uscis.gov and in the Federal Register.
-TPS forms are available online or by calling the toll-free USCIS forms line (800) 870-3676.
-For additional information applicants may also contact the USCIS National Customer Service Center at (800) 375-5283.
+TPS forms are available online.
+For additional information applicants may also contact the USCIS Contact Center at (800) 375-5283.